-Jane has won nine Emmy Awards, and named “Correspondent of the Year” buy NewYork Police Detectives and received a similar honor from New York’s Firefighters.
-She has also been the recipient of numerous other awards for service to the community.
-Jane has served as the March of Dimes Walk of America Chairperson, honorary chair for the Susan B Komen Foundation’s Race for the Cure, and as a board member of Graham Windham, Phipps Houses, the Randall Island Sports Foundation and the Westhampton Beach Performing Arts Center, and is currently on the board of Telecare.
-She is a past president of the New York Chapter of National Academy of Television Arts and Sciences.
-Jane graduated from the University of Minnesota.
+Jane has won 9 Emmy Awards.
+In addition, she was named “Correspondent of the Year” by New York’s Police Detectives and received a similar honor from New York’s Firefighters.
+She has also been the recipient of numerous other awards for her service to the community.
+Jane has served as the March of Dimes Walk-America Chairman, honorary chair for the Susan B. Komen Foundation’s “Race for the Cure,” and as a board member of Graham Windham, Phipps Houses, the Randall’s Island Sports Foundation, the Westhampton Beach Performing Arts Center, and Telecare.
+She has taught courses on communication at Long Island University, Stern College, and the 92nd St Y. And Hanson is a Past President of the New York Chapter of the National Academy of Television Arts and Sciences.
+She is a graduate of the University of Minnesota.